betatim/kaggle-binder/README.md

 ## What libraries are included?

 Check out the (huge) `Dockerfile` from which the Kaggle kernels environment is built: https://github.com/Kaggle/docker-python/blob/master/Dockerfile.
-It probably contains the data science library you were thinkinng of using.
+It probably contains the data science library you were thinking of using.